First products granted RecyClass Recycled Plastics Certification

 RecyClass Recycled Plastics Traceability Certification was granted to first products covering both flexible and rigid, as well as food and non-food applications.
-The Certification attests to the inclusion of recycled plastics in products containing between 10% to 100% of recycled content.
+The Certification attest the inclusion of recycled plastics in products containing between 10% to 100% of recycled content.

 With the growing pressure to demonstrate to consumers that products are genuinely circular manufacturers, brand owners and retailers are increasingly looking for a reliable and transparent certification.
 The RecyClass Certification is the solution as it is destined to all actors of the plastics value chain, beyond packaging, for virtually any plastic product.
 It attests to the physical traceability of recycled plastics as described in EN 15343:2007, following a controlled blending chain of custody approach ISO/IEC 22095 where origins of plastic waste are verified starting with the recycler and moving up the value chain.
 The certification allows as well for an adequate determination of the share of the post and pre-consumer plastic.